krawaller/accapp/presentation/source/chapters/01 - welcome/sections/07 - tools.md

 ...and voila, all your projects are published at `http://localhost:8000`!

-But, we'll get to this too down the road.
+But, we'll get to this too further down the road.

 ~~~